open-component-model/ocm-spec/doc/01-model/07-extensions.md

 The version is used to specify the attribute structure that describes the repository instance as part of the repository specification.

-Regardless of the creator of a component version, an access method must be uniquely identifyable.
+Regardless of the creator of a component version, an access method must be uniquely identifiable.
 Therefore, the names of access methods must be globally unique.

 There are two kinds of type name: